When six-year-old Barrett Fitzsimmons was diagnosed with a type of liver cancer in 2016, the community rallied to support him and his family.

 More about the foundation's events and causes can be found on its website and Facebook page.

 In fact, the foundation hopes to add a new event every year until it has a major fundraiser every month, Fitzsimmons says.
 As the foundation grows, so too has its board.
-Last year Brad's sister joined the board, as did two of Brad and Lana's long-time friends - Scott Greene and Jennifer Brentlinger.
+Last year Brad's sister, Kristen Fitzsimmmons, joined the board, as did two of Brad and Lana's long-time friends - Scott Greene and Jennifer Brentlinger.